Mintbase/mintbase-js/README.md

 # Environment Variables

-In order to use mintbase JS functions environment variables will need to be supplied via `process.env`, [dotenv](https://www.npmjs.com/package/dotenv) etc.
+In order to use mintbase JS functions, often environment variables will need to be supplied via `process.env`, [dotenv](https://www.npmjs.com/package/dotenv) etc.

 ```
 # default testnet